Ecomont/Juzumo/juzumoWeb/README.md

 ```
 Visit `http://localhost:3000` to view the application.

-## Sanity Studio

-To access the Sanity Studio, navigate to `http://localhost:3000/studio`.
-You can create and edit content for the application here.

 ## Deployment

 For deployment, ensure that the environment variables are set in your hosting provider's settings.
 Use the following command to build the application: